Conservation, Huangshan, China

 The Power of Metaphor

 The above photo, made near the top of a particularly high pass, is interesting to me as it depicts a degree of conservation on the mountain.
-It's true to say that the natural environment has, all too often, suffered with the rapid advancement of the Chinese economy.
+I think it's true to say that the natural environment has, all too often, suffered with the rapid advancement of the Chinese economy.
 I hope this image can act as a metaphor for a future China where economic prosperity and the natural world can co-exist more harmoniously than has been the case in the most recent past.

 Photography: The Joy of Life